 Except as otherwise set forth in this Article, employees shall not be scheduled or called in to work on holidays.
-In the event the Chief Judge orders the court to be open on a holiday and employees are called in to work, employees shall be paid at one and one-half (1 1⁄2) times their regular rate of pay and receive an accumulated paid holiday off to be taken at a later date in accordance with classification seniority.
+In the event they are called in to work on a holiday, employees shall be paid at their regular rate of pay and receive an accumulated paid holiday off to be taken at a later date in accordance with classification seniority.

-ARTICLE 14 VACATIONS
+ARTICLE XVI.
+VACATIONS